illuminatech/url-trailing-slash/README.md

 should have a trailing slash or not, simply by addition or removal slash symbol ('/') in particular route definition.

-In case URI for particular route is specified with the trailing slash - it will be enforced for this route and request without slash in the URL end will cause 301 redirection.
+In case URI for particular route is specified with the trailing slash - it will be enforced for this route and request without slash in the URL ending will cause 301 redirection.
 In case URI for particular route is specified without the trailing slash - its absence will be enforced for this route and request containing slash in the URL end will cause 301 redirection.